peter-daly/clean_ioc/docs/bundles.md

 ## Bundles
-As objects grow bigger it's you will find that you have a lot of cohesive sets of components that you want to register.
+As the number of classes and objects grow you may find that you will create more complex dependency graphs.
+You will have a groups of components that you will want to register together.
 For example if you want to have a sqlalchemy Session you will likely want a sqlalchemy Engine.
-This is where bundles come in to plat
+This is where bundles come in to play.

-A bundle is a just a ```Callable[[Container], None]``` with a container, it can be used to set up related registrations on the container.
+At it's minimal a bundle is a just a ```Callable[[Container], None]``` that can be used to set up related registrations on the container.
-The simples type of bundle is a simple function that takes a container as a argument.
+The simplest type of bundle is a simple function that takes a container as a argument.

 ```python
 class ClientDependency: